vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 Near the end of the first section talking about clarification, we introduced the idea of positive and negative types based on a difference in how clarification and partitioning interact between the two.
 Specifically, whereas clarified positive types are partitioners of their unclarified counterparts; the directionality of the partitioning is transposed for negative types.
 In this case, the *unclarified* type is the partitioner of the clarified counterpart.
 Intuitively, this means that an unqualified negative assertion, e.g. "Rāma is not an ancestor", is a special case of a qualified negative assertion, e.g. "Rāma is not Kuru's ancestor".

-By default, unanalyzable (i.e. primitive) Navya types has positive valence.
+By default, unanalyzable (i.e. primitive) Navya types have positive valence.
 In order to define a negative type, we build it out of a small set of primitive negative types.
 These objects are used to represent a variety of logical structures including intuitively 'negative' concepts like falsity and contradiction, but also less intuitively negative things like tense-modal operators (e.g, 'always', 'sometimes') and logical connectives like disjunction (i.e. 'or') and entailment.

 Here, we'll just focus on the two most fundamental type: the *pure negative* [अत्यन्ताभावः; atyantābhāvā\] and the *co-negative* [अन्योन्याभावः; anyonyābhāvāḥ].